HSLdevcom/jore4-ui/README.md

 For overriding settings defined in base docker-compose file just edit `docker/docker-compose.custom.yml` and run `./start-dependencies.sh` again.
-If you wish to persist the data in the database, start dependencies with `./start-dependencies.sh --volume` Docker containers can be stopped gracefully by running `./stop-dependencies.sh` If docker setup seems to be in somehow non-working state, you can remove all containers by running `docker rm --force $(docker ps -aq)` and then start dependencies again.
+If you wish to persist the data in the database, start dependencies with `./start-dependencies.sh --volume` If you wish to start the environment in e2e test mode (i.e. without seed data), start dependencies with `./start-dependencies.sh --e2e`
+Docker containers can be stopped gracefully by running `./stop-dependencies.sh` If docker setup seems to be in somehow non-working state, you can remove all containers by running `docker rm --force $(docker ps -aq)` and then start dependencies again.